+Servant leadership is an approach to achieving common goals in which the leader is primarily motivated by a desire to serve others.
 Servant leadership is distinguishable from other leadership approaches in two principle ways:

 - First, servant-leaders place special emphasis on the well-being of their followers and the development of their full capacities.

-- Second, Servant-leaders measure their personal success by the benefits their leadership brings to their followers, their organizations and society as a whole.
+- Second, servant-leaders measure their personal success by the benefits their leadership brings to their followers, their organizations and society as a whole.